 Financial instruments that potentially subject AlohaCare to significant concentrations of credit risk consist principally of cash, cash equivalents, and short-term investments, bonds, mutual funds, exchange traded funds ("ETFs"), and receivables.
 AlohaCare has various investments in bonds, mutual funds, and ETFs which are exposed to interest rate and market risks.
 AlohaCare's cash, cash equivalents, and short-term investment balances exceed depository insurance limits; however, AlohaCare's invested assets are with high credit quality financial institutions.
-Credit risk from receivables is inherently limited as the amounts are primarily due from the government.
+Credit risk from receivables is inherently limited as the amounts are primarily due from the government or a reinsurer with a high credit rating.

 AlohaCare's primary source of revenue is earned under a single contract with the DHS under the QUEST program.
-The QUEST program is subject to a periodic renewal and renegotiation of capitated rates which comprised approximately 90% and 89% of AlohaCare's revenues in 2022 and 2021, respectively.
+The QUEST program is subject to a periodic renewal and renegotiation of capitated rates which comprised approximately 90% of AlohaCare's revenues in 2023 and 2022, respectively.